beatgammit/wopi-rs/README.md

     $ cargo run --bin get_certs localhost:9980

-The above command will put the DER-encoded certificates into a directory called `certs` in the working directory, which this priject will use.
+The above command will put the DER-encoded certificates into a directory called `certs` in the working directory, which this project will use.

+Set up your database and put the authentication details in a file at the root called `.env`, such as:

+    $ echo "DATABASE_URL=postgres://wopi@localhost/wopi"

+Initialize the database:

+    $ diesel setup

 Finally run with `cargo run`: